icinganalysis/icinganalysis.github.io/content/Implementation of multicylinders cylinders.md

 By measuring the differential rates of ice collection on cylinders of different sizes the drop median volumetric diameter (MVD) can be determined.

+Some typical multicylinder instruments (from [^1]):
+![Multicyllnder cloud meters used in comparative study at Mount Washington Observatory](/images/naca-tn-2708/figure_1.png)

-"Mathematical Investigation of Water Droplet Trajectories" [^1] provides an example of the mutlicylinder calculations method in the section "Example of the Application of the D.A.
+"Mathematical Investigation of Water Droplet Trajectories" [^2] provides an example of the mutlicylinder calculations method in the section "Example of the Application of the D.A.
 Data to Experimental Data".

 > The method has been revised as a result of the work done with the D.A.